Director, Albert Frick Associates, Inc.

-Albert Frick, founder and President of Albert Frick Associates, Inc., is a Licensed Site Evaluator, Certified
+Albert Frick, founder of Albert Frick Associates, Inc., is a Licensed Site Evaluator, Certified

 Soil Scientist and Professional Wetland Scientist.
 He is involved in all phases of our company’s operation.